 We invite interest and membership.

 See our Meetings web page for information about time and place for our monthly meetings.
 Please feel free to attend our meetings.
 If you decide to join, membership is $48 per year for women or men.
 Checks payable to the League of Women Voters of Cape Ann can be sent to: June Michaels, LWVCA Treasurer, P.O.
 Box 244, Rockport, MA 01966.
-For other information please use the contact form below, or email us LWVCapeAnn@gmail.com.
+For other information please use the contact form below, or email us at LWVCapeAnn@gmail.com.